JoshOrndorff/recipes/src/tour/schedule.md

 ## on_finalize execution priority <a name = "priority"></a>

-* this pattern of sorting the tasks in `on_finalize` is somewhat taken from the `scored-pool` module which should be referenced
+* this pattern of sorting the tasks in `on_finalize` is inspired by the `scored-pool` pallet which should be referenced
 * when we schedule and reprioritize elements in this way, order of execution becomes extremely important

 * we execute tasks in `on_finalize` when `n % T::ExecutionFrequency == 0`.
 I should ensure that n != 0 as well, but I assume this is the case.
 The limit is maximum `TaskLimit`.
 * An improvement would be to also ensure that their is some minimum amount of `score`.
 It would be nice to write abstractions that have a more native sense of the collective voting power of all members

 * this lends itself to a follow up off-chain workers example for how it fits between `on_finalize` of the last block and `on_initialize` of the next block `=>` there is this whole `execution-schedule` :p